 Stutter is caused by 3 main factors:

 Unlike many monitors, the response time of TVs is generally fixed.
-For a TV or monitor, which does allow response time adjustments, a longer response time will result in a smoother image.
+For a TV or monitor, which does allow response time adjustments, longer response time will result in a smoother image.

 If possible, watching content at a higher frame rate will result in a smoother image.
 Many TVs also have settings which will directly or indirectly reduce stutter, as described below.